Richard Henry Dana III

 Richard Henry Dana III (January 3, 1851 – December 16, 1931) was an American lawyer and civil service reformer.

-Life
+Early life

-Dana was born in Cambridge, Massachusetts on January 3, 1851, the son of Richard Henry Dana, Jr. Dana graduated from Harvard University.
+Dana was born in Cambridge, Massachusetts on January 3, 1851, the son of lawyer and politician Richard Henry Dana Jr. and Sarah (née Watson) Dana (1814–1907).
+His paternal grandfather was poet and critic Richard Henry Dana Sr.

+Dana graduated from Harvard University.
 In 1874, he looked back on those years: "Days in college were happy-go-lucky times, even for the most studious and athletic."

 Career

 Dana was the author of the Massachusetts Ballot Act of 1888, the first state Australian ballot (secret ballot) act passed in the US.

-Dana wrote a substantial biography of his father, Richard Henry Dana, Jr. He became a friend and financial adviser to Hosea Ballou Morse, whom he introduced to Theodore Roosevelt.
+Dana wrote a substantial biography of his father, Richard Henry Dana Jr. He became a friend and financial adviser to Hosea Ballou Morse, whom he introduced to Theodore Roosevelt.